Rye St Antony School: History

-The school was in central Oxford before moving to its present site of 12 acre in Headington in 1939.
+The school was in central Oxford before moving to its later site of 12 acre in Headington in 1939.
 The school grounds included a Victorian house built by Alfred Waterhouse.

 A performing arts centre was opened in February 2005.
 The school also opened a new Sports Centre (the Morton Sports Centre) in 2008 and renovated the Sixth Form Centre and Boarding house in 2010.

-The school was rated "outstanding" in all aspects during their 2017 ISI inspection.
+The school was rated "outstanding" in all aspects during its 2017 ISI inspection.

 The school was criticised on social media for the wording of its 2020 exam results release in the midst of the controversial government algorithm used to determine grades, which was criticised by many for using the prior performance of a school to help determine results, causing pupils in low-income areas to achieve significantly less than similarly-performing students in more affluent areas.
 On 13 August 2020, the day the A-Level results came out, Joanne Croft, the headteacher, posted on Twitter; “#ResultsDay I’m so very proud of all our girls today for their #alevels2020 Ambitious and determined, no pandemic was going to stop them! #DreamBig #WorkHard #Success”.
-Her tweet caused substantial backlash on social media and was even covered by the Financial Times, which commented that the algorithm led to the school "overturning its normally below-average performance with a stunning set of grades this year."
+Her tweet caused substantial backlash on social media and was covered by the Financial Times, which commented that the algorithm led to the school "overturning its normally below-average performance with a stunning set of grades this year."

 Boarding

 The two boarding houses were each in the charge of two housemistresses and their team of assistants.
-Girls had a choice of choosing full boarding, weekdays-only or flexi-boarding.
+Girls had a choice of choosing full boarding, weekdays-only, or flexi-boarding.